vektra/mockery/docs/index.md

 1. Generate our mocks next to the original interface
 2. Create [expecter methods](/mockery/features/#expecter-structs)
-3. Prepend `_test.go` to the filename so the mock object is not packaged
+3. Append `_test.go` to the filename so the mock object is not packaged

 ```bash
 $ go generate